 During his time at The Myton Hospices, Pash has developed and implemented a digital strategy that has transformed Myton from a predominately paper-based organisation to a more corporate style, digital organisation that runs the hospice more efficiently, providing better value for money for financial donors.
 He has also developed a team to support and maintain those systems.
 Pash shares the best practices developed at Myton Hospice with other local and national charities.

 Pash is passionate about bringing people from all backgrounds in to IT and excited by the opportunity to bring that same passion to the work of the route panel.

-Over the last 20 years, empowering people through technology, data and education has been a golden thread that has run through Sarah’s career.
-She is excited to be able to combine her digital and educational expertise as a Member of the digital route panel.
+Empowering people though education has been a central theme throughout Sarah’s 20-year career history, and she feels privileged to be able to combine her digital and educational experience as a member of the digital route panel.

 Deputy Head of Construction & Digital, Tyne Metropolitan College

 Sam is the Deputy Head for Construction and Digital at Tyne Metropolitan College which is part of the Tyne Coast College group.